kfrank/volunteer-coordinator-playbook/content/playbook/recurring-events/leadership-roles-details/index.md

 **Bar Towel Washing Crew Lead**

 - **Description:** Help keep our bar and kitchen well stocked with fresh bar towels.
-Recruit and manage a team of members willing to take home dirty bar towels to wash, dry, fold and return them.
+Recruit and manage a team of members willing to take home dirty bar towels to wash, dry, fold, and return them.
 Providing our own linen service at the club is one of the ways that we keep the cost of membership down.
 - **Time Commitment:** 1-2 hours per week depending on the number of volunteers.
-Towels need to be washed weekly, usually it is one load of laundry.
+Towels need to be washed weekly.
+Usually, it is one load of laundry.

 **Bonspiel Kitchen Coordinator**